emily1618/Google-Data-Analytics-Cyclistic-Case-Study/README.md

 - Most popular station for casual riders are: Streeter Dr & Grand Ave, Lake Shore Dr & Monroe St, Millennium Park.
 - Most active months for casual riders are from June to August.

-💡 Marketing ideas to convert casual riders into members 💡
+***Marketing ideas to convert casual riders into members***

-#### 1. Marketing effort on the top 5 most popular stations for the causal riders.
+#### 🚩 1.
+Marketing effort on the top 5 most popular stations for the causal riders.
 It can be a booth, print media on the bike or the locking station area, or social media post on contest starting from the most popular stations.

-#### 2. Promotional short term membership offer during the summer months.
+#### ⛱ 2.
+Promotional short term membership offer during the summer months.

-#### 3. Promotional weekend term membership for the weekends.
+#### 🚴‍♂️ 3.
+Promotional weekend term membership for the weekends.

-#### 4. Point-award incentive system for riding more trips in a membership format to receive discount and partnership offers.
+#### 🎁 4.
+Point-award incentive system for riding more trips in a membership format to receive discount and partnership offers.